Promotion of Health Management

 2) Promoting Healthy Behaviors

 To translate the knowledge gained from health education into healthy behaviors, we organize various health events.
 These events are designed to be enjoyable and easy to participate in, providing opportunities for employees to become aware of and take action towards healthy eating and exercise habits.
 Online gym lesson experiences and nutrition fairs are also available for employees' families to join from home.
-In 2024, a total of 6,734 participants took part in health events.
+In 2025, a total of 4,449 participants took part in health events.

-<Examples of Health Events in 2024>
+<Examples of Health Events in 2025>

 - Online walking events (held three times a year)

-- Gym lesson experiences (boxercise, yoga)
+- Yoga lesson experiences

 - Nutrition fairs (nutrition education + purchase support for vegetables directly from producers supervised by registered dietitians)